sergeybratus/RE-basics-W22/readings.md

 layout: default
 ---

-ABI (Application Binary Interface) is the reverse engineer's best friend and open secret.
+ABI (Application Binary Interface) is the reverse engineer's best friend and best-kept open secret.

 Understanding the ABI means understanding how the compilation pipeline works and how information about the program's variables and functions (more generally, "symbols")